hitherejoe/ComposeAcademy/academy/material/switch.md

 )
 ```

-## Declaring a Switch

-There are four available properties that we can pass to the Switch function:

 * **checkedt** – whether or not the switch is currently checked.
 This is required
 * **onCheckedChanget** – a callback that will receive change events for
 when the selected state of the component changes